 These keys select the electrostatic measurement function of the Analyzer.
 Currently only the STATIC DECAY per Method 4046 can be selected.
-CHG PLATE and CHG RET functions are currently not available.
-When depressed the display will read "NOT FUNCTION".
+CHG PLATE and CHG RET functions are currently not available, and are reserved for future options.
+When these keys are depressed, the display will read "NOT FUNCTION".